 Born in New York City, Compo is the product of musical minds.
 His parents were both professional musicians and performers.
 In the early eighties, he formed a band with some friends and moved into an abandoned warehouse in Williamsburg, Brooklyn.
 He has since collaborated, performed, recorded, and toured with notable jazz artists including Oliver Lake, William Hooker, Sonny Sharrock, and Vernon Reid.
 He has also collaborated with choreographers and performance artists like Twyla Tharp and Robbie McCauley and has written over a hundred published musical compositions.

 Hand in hand with his music career, Compo has had an equally rich history with visual art.
 Immersed in the up-and-coming art scene of the East Village as a young man, Compo became intrigued by painting and utilized his Williamsburg loft space to experiment with making large works.

-He began collecting art by unknown local artists and found work as an artist’s assistant to Andy Warhol, Charles Ross, and Harry Smith.
-Compo found that his background informed a unique sensibility, and was useful in applications where art and music coalesce.
+He began collecting art by local artists at The Rivington School, including early works from Kevin Wendell (FA-Q), Shalom Neuman and Miss Understood.
+He found work as an artist’s assistant to Andy Warhol, Charles Ross, and Harry Smith.
+Compo recognized that his background informed a unique sensibility, and was useful in applications where art and music coalesce.
 He has since created musical works for visual applications and vice versa.
-His original musical compositions were created for some of Harry Smith’s films and are now published by Smithsonian Folkways.
+His original musical compositions, “Seven Flute Solos”, were created for some of Harry Smith’s films and are now published by Smithsonian Folkways.

 © 2021 Compo Arts